 Second, recognize that what is called “poverty” in developed nations is not poverty.
 You’d be hard pressed to find very many of the “least of these” in the Western world—believers who lack food, water, clothing or shelter, or who can’t get access to those things with a little effort.
 (Although you could certainly find plenty who are sick or in prison who could be visited, and such persons are also listed as being among the “least of these” by Jesus in Matthew 25:31-46.)

 In the United States, the average household defined as “poor” by the federal government enjoys a car, refrigerator, stove, clothes washer and dryer, microwave, two color televisions, a DVD player, and they live in a house or apartment equipped with cable or satellite TV and air conditioning.
-The average poor American has more living space than the average European.
-In 2011, the federal government set the poverty line for a family of four at an annual income of $22,350.
+In 2021, the U.S. federal government set the poverty line for a family of four at an annual income of $26,500.

-In contrast, half of the world’s population lives on less than $2.50 per day, less than $1,000 per year.
-So, for simplicity’s sake, we can say that at least half of the members of Christ’s body live on less than $2.50 per day.
+In contrast, nearly half of the world’s population lives on less than $5.50 per day according to the World Bank.
+So, for simplicity’s sake, we can say that at least half of the members of Christ’s body live on less than $5.50 per day.
 Obviously helping believers caught in that kind of poverty should have priority over helping believers who are having trouble making their monthly $1,200 mortgage payment.

 How to Help

-Perhaps you have received communication from poor people overseas (who somehow obtained your email address) and who are asking for your help.
-I strongly recommend that you proceed with great caution, because there are multitudes of unscrupulous people in developing nations who prey on compassionate Christians through email appeals.
+Perhaps you have received communication from poor people overseas (via social media or who somehow obtained your email address) and who are asking for your help.
+I strongly recommend that you proceed with great caution, because there are multitudes of unscrupulous people in developing nations who prey on compassionate Christians through such appeals.
 They can quote the Bible, send you photos of the children in their orphanages, write heart-touching prayers, send scans of their ministerial credentials and letters of recommendation from other ministers, invite you to visit them, and make you feel terribly guilty, but they are wolves in sheep’s clothing.

 If you fly to their country to actually visit their ministry and see their living conditions, they will be waiting to deceive you even more.
 I’ve once visited an “orphanage” of forty children in Pakistan that I later learned was nothing more than a temporary gathering of neighborhood kids.
 It was run by a Jesus-loving, Bible-quoting “businessman,” whose business was to defraud as many Western Christians as he could.
-He is still in that business today.
 And the world is full of such people.

 A better option is finding a Western missionary who lives in a poor nation who could serve as your bridge to very poor believers.
 Missionaries are “on the ground,” working full-time in one location, so they have a better chance of discerning the real needs of genuine saints from the contrived needs of crooks.
 (If you do select this option, I suggest designating at least 10 percent of your gift to the missionary who administers your gift.
 Missionaries, like everyone else, can’t work for free.)